Event analytics in OpenSearch Observability allow you to create data visualizations using Piped Processing Language (PPL) queries.

 - Set the time filter, for example, This week, and then select Refresh.

-- Choose the visualization type, for example, Pie, from the right sidebar dropdown menu.
+- Choose the visualization type, for example, Pie, from the sidebar dropdown menu to the right.

 - Select Save and enter a name for the visualization.